 Today’s hearing in Brussels is a chance for UPS to argue against the European Commission’s views on how the deal would affect Europe’s delivery market.
 Regulators have told UPS that buying TNT would remove one of its few serious regional rivals, according to a person familiar with the officials’ objections.

 UPS will probably say that Deutsche Post AG (DPW)’s DHL, FedEx Corp.
-(FDX) and other providers create enough competition, said Art Hatfield, a Raymond James & Associates analyst in Memphis, Tennessee.
+(FDX:US) and other providers create enough competition, said Art Hatfield, a Raymond James & Associates analyst in Memphis, Tennessee.
 A good comparison is the U.S., where UPS and FedEx dominate package shipments, he said.

 “This is probably the best parcel market on the planet, and pricing is competitive and it’s been all positive for the consumer and businesses,” Hatfield said.
 “Nobody is hurting.”